awto/effectfuljs/README.md

                value is true.
  * `keepForOf` - for pure functions don't translate `for-of` statements
  * `mopt` - translates `yield` statement to `mopt`, default is true
+ * `useSpread` - should `M.spread` function is used for destructing array's argument or not, if used it produces cleaner but slower code, possible values are: "never" - never used, true - always used, and default false - not used only in function expressions

 ## Directives